-Adopted by Governors: 23 February 2015 Date for Review: 23 February 2017
+Adopted by Governors: January 2019 Date for Review: January 2021

-The Governors of Amble Links First School believe that a school uniform is an important contributor to the overall success of the school and therefore expect that the school uniform will be worn by all children including those in the Nursery.
+The Governors of Amble Links First School believe that a school uniform is an important contributor to the overall success of the school and therefore expect that the school uniform will be worn by all children including those in the Nursery and the Little Pebbles 2 Year Old Provision.

 Our policy is that all children should wear clothing that is in keeping with a purposeful learning ethos.